spedas/pyspedas/docs/source/plotting.rst

 At the moment, ctime does not work reliably in a Jupyter notebook when the matplotlib 'ipympl' backend is used, or with the default 'inline' non-interactive back end.
-If you are developing a notebook which calls ctime, we recommend specifying the 'auto' backend (via the 'magic' command "%matplotlib auto") before importing or calling any pyspedas, pytplot, or matplotlib routines.
+If you are developing a notebook which calls ctime, we recommend specifying the 'auto' backend (via the 'magic' command "%matplotlib auto") before importing or calling any pyspedas or matplotlib routines.

 .. autofunction:: pyspedas.ctime